goutham/nakshatra/README.md

 ```

 If all tests succeed, you've probably built it successfully.
 Now you can invoke the engine directly (`./nakshatra`) and communicate with it using [XBoard communication protocol](https://www.gnu.org/software/xboard/engine-intf.html) (which can be a bit awkward), or install
-[XBoard](https://www.gnu.org/software/xboard/) GUI and use the helper script `play.sh` to invoke the engine with XBoard.
+[XBoard](https://www.gnu.org/software/xboard/) GUI and use the helper script `play.sh` to invoke the engine with XBoard (be sure to set the correct variant).
+The engine is currently not [UCI protocol](https://www.chessprogramming.org/UCI) compatible so UCI-only interfaces won't work.